 While everyone would like to have an ultra-premium travel rewards credit card, the reality is that they aren’t for everyone.
 The high annual fee of $400 – more if you add additional authorized users -plus the even higher spend required to meet bonus points minimums, make cards like the U.S. Bank Altitude Reserve Visa Infinite Card ideal for only the most hardcore and discerning of travelers.
 For this subgroup, however, the card performs very admirably.

 The U.S. Bank Altitude Reserve Visa Infinite Card must be compared to the competitors it most resembles, namely the Chase Sapphire Reserve and the American Express Platinum Cards.
-All three of these cards come with a hefty price tag, but the Altitude Reserve offers a lower annual fee: The Sapphire Reserve comes with an annual fee of $450, while the AMEX Platinum has a yearly charge of a whopping $550.
+All three of these cards come with a hefty price tag, but the Altitude Reserve offers a lower annual fee: The Sapphire Reserve comes with an annual fee of $550, while the Amex Platinum has a yearly charge of a whopping $695.

 Overall, the U.S. Bank Altitude Reserve Visa Infinite Card might not have the cultural cache and “wow” factor that comes ingrained with the Chase Sapphire Reserve or the American Express Platinum Card, but for the discerning traveler who wants ultra-premium perks at a price significantly lower than its competitors, U.S. Bank created a travel card that will have many potential applicants thinking twice before blindly choosing the usual travel card Goliaths.